guettli/simple21term/README.md

 ## Installation
 * Open your favorite IDE.
 For example PyCharm (Community Edition is perfectly adequate)
 * Create new (empty) project: [Create a Python project](https://www.jetbrains.com/help/pycharm/creating-empty-project.html).
-Name it "zero21project".
+Name it "zero21venv".
 Leave the other values unchanged.
+* In the terminal of the IDE: `pip install -e git+https://github.com/guettli/zero21tree.git#egg=zero21tree`
-* VCS / Get from Version Control.
-URL: https://github.com/guettli/zero21tree.git then "clone", then "Would you like to open it?" choose "yes.
-Then "..." choose "Open in this window".
+* File / Open `PyCharmProjects/zero21venv/venv/src`. "...
+How would you like to open the project?" choose "This Window".
-* Open "manage.py".
+* Open "manage.py" (for example via shift-shift).
 A yellow warning is at the top "No Python interpreter is configured for the project".
 Choose "Configure Python Interpreter".
-Choose "add", then "New Environment".
+Choose "add", then "Existing Environment".
+Choose `PyCharmProjects/zero21venv/venv/bin/python`.
 * Wait some seconds.
 PyCharm is indexing.
-* A yellow warning should be at the top of manage.py: "Package requirement is missing: Django>=....".
-Install it.
-Wait.
+* In terminal: `cp zero21tree/manage.py .`

 Congratulations, now you have the needed source code installed.